 Expedition Atacama 2014: The Youth Application deadline has passed; school registration is still open.

-For the 9th stage of the impossible2Possible World Expedition Series a Youth Ambassador team will venture to a place where Founder Ray Zahab was pushed to the limit.
+For the 9th stage of the impossible2Possible World Expedition Series the i2P Youth Ambassador team will venture to a place where Founder Ray Zahab was pushed to the limit!
 In 2011 Ray ran 1200 grueling kilometers in 20 days across one of the driest and most unforgiving places on earth - the Atacama Desert in Chile!
-The i2P youth team will re-trace part of Ray’s expedition and run an average of a marathon per day for six consecutive days!
-The challenge will test their perseverance, resiliency, and dedication while they Educate, Inspire, and Empower thousands of students around the world!
+The 5 member i2P youth team will re-trace part of Ray’s expedition and run an average of a marathon per day for six consecutive days!
+The challenge will test their perseverance, resiliency, and dedication while they Educate, Inspire, and Empower thousands of students around the world, connecting to classrooms and bringing the expedition into classrooms, and classrooms onto expeditions using satellite technology!

 The i2P Youth Expedition Atacama is planned for May 2014.
 The Youth Application deadline has passed and our team is evaluating all applications.